yottaawesome/intro-to-dx12-2nd-edition/README.md

 ## Changes

-All projects have been updated to use Visual Studio 2026 and retargeted to the latest Windows SDK.
-For convenience, an additional solution file AllProjects.sln has been added that includes all the projects.
+Like the previous edition's code, all projects are gradually getting updated to use Visual Studio 2026 and retargeted to the latest Windows SDK.
+For convenience, an additional solution file AllProjects.sln will be added that includes all the projects.

 Much like the first edition, the samples fail to compile on C++20 and later standards due MSVC rejecting passing pointers to temporaries as arguments to function calls.
 I'm in the process of fixing this, but it's tedious and will take some time.